MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MyAnalyticsFeatureConfig.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
 For more information, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

-Use the Get-MyAnalyticsFeatureConfig cmdlet to view the status of MyAnalytics features for the specified user.
+Use the Get-MyAnalyticsFeatureConfig cmdlet to view the availability and feature status of MyAnalytics for the specified user.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).